 And Solon didn't instruct Jay to leave.
 He began to eat with Jay standing there, knowing full well what he was doing.
 Solon looked at him for a moment.
 "So tell me.
 What did take you so long?
 You know I don't like tardiness."
 Well, Solon hated everything that was less than perfection.
 Perfection that, in Solon's eyes, Jay did not have.

 Jay did his best to not flinch at the question.
-"I-I'm sorry." he couldn't help but to apologize this time.
-His mouth felt heavy, and guilt churched in his stomach again, almost painfully.
+"I-I'm sorry."
+He couldn't help but to apologize this time.
+His mouth felt heavy, and guilt churned in his stomach again, almost painfully.
 "I didn't mean to take long."
 He bit his lip and stared directly at the floor.
 He didn't want his Master to see the truth in his eyes, to hear the lies in his words.

 But it was as if Solon did sense it.
 Solon narrowed his eyes and looked over Jay before his eyes locked onto his neck.
 He reached over and grabbed the collar of Jay's shirt, pulling him over roughly.
 "What is this?" he demanded lowly, pulling the cloth up a bit.
 There was a clear mark of a finger made of flour.
 In the rush to clean up, they had missed an easy to miss spot.